ashleysommer/sanic-cors/README.rst

 `CSRF <http://en.wikipedia.org/wiki/Cross-site_request_forgery>`__
 protection before doing so!

-**Sept Notice:**
+**December 2021 Notice:**
-Please upgrade to Sanic-CORS v1.0.1 if you need compatibility with Sanic v21.9+
+If you need compatibility with Sanic v21.12+, upgrade to Sanic-CORS v2.0

-**March Notice:**
+**Sept 2021 Notice:**
-Please upgrade to Sanic-CORS v1.0.0 if you need compatibility with Sanic v21.3+ (and don't forget to replace SPF with SPTK)
+Please upgrade to Sanic-CORS v1.0.1 if you need compatibility with Sanic v21.9,<21.12

 **Older Notice:**
-Please upgrade to Sanic-CORS v0.10.0 if you need compatibility with Sanic v19.12+.
+Please upgrade to Sanic-CORS v1.0.0 if you need compatibility with Sanic v21.3+ (and don't forget to replace SPF with SPTK) Please upgrade to Sanic-CORS v0.10.0 if you need compatibility with Sanic v19.12+.
 See `here <https://github.com/huge-success/sanic/issues/1749#issuecomment-571881532>`_ for more details.

 Installation